Learn What You Need to Know About Your Injury and Disability Claim.

 An MRI or "magnetic resonance imaging," is an image of the body's internal structures captured through magnetic waves.
 MRI machines are taking better images all the time.
 Functional MRIs, also referred to as fMRIs, track chemical reactions in the body, like blood flow.
 We have conferred with doctors who can show us a three dimensional image of a neck, including all the ligaments, discs and other soft tissues, and move the image around on a computer screen to see the anatomy from all angles.

 The MRI in an Oregon Workers' Compensation Claim

 So how does this affect an injury or workers' compensation claim?

 Remember that the MRI is a diagnostic tool that helps your doctors to investigate the nature and extent of injury.
-Doctors typically use the MRI to rule out a serious injury, and to develop a treatment plan.
+Doctors typically use the MRI to rule out a serious injury and develop a treatment plan.
 Whether your doctor sends you to have an MRI depends on your symptoms and the physician's findings on an office examination.
-Some physicians will take a "wait and see approach" before requesting an MRI.
+Some physicians take a "wait and see approach" before requesting an MRI.
 This is because some symptoms will diminish after an injury event, and there is no need to get an MRI immediately.
 In other cases, an emergency room doctor may order an MRI right away because of serious injuries or findings.

 Neck injuries are commonly diagnosed with MRI's.